THE BLOG

 What's the keyboard shortcut to add superscript in Google docs?
 Command period

 It pulls up the good emoji menu 😘 The one with your recents.
-And that’s big enough to see.
+And the one that’s big enough to see.

 I use this one for some of my client work that has emojis, like emails and social media ads.